RaulAdSe/RaulAdSe/README.md

 ### Hi there 👋

-- 🔭 I have worked on computational physics projects.
-I've participated in many differents using matlab and python.
+- 🔭 I have worked on many computational physics projects.
 Topics go from quantum cryptography to spiking neural networks.
 - 🌱 I’m currently learning applied mathmatics.
 Very keen on neuroscience and it's relationship in many cognitive and artificial intelligence areas.
 - 🌾 I'm intrested in data science and IA.
 I like to explore branches like data scraping, deep learning and NLP.